Sakai-san/graphqlApiNodeDemo/README.md

-# Setup a GraphQL API with Sequelize and Express.js
+# Setup a GraphQL API with Apollo 2.0 Sequelize and Express.js

 ## Instructions
 Please do follow the instructions in the article published on [medium](https://medium.com/infocentric).